 Environmental sci-fi Silent Running flips the idea of the genre as a display of scientific progress on its head.
 Primarily a survival film, the last remaining human, Lowell (Bruce Dern), has only three service robots for company.
 He dubs them Huey, Dewey and Louie, and they become witnesses to his slowly declining mental health.

 With minimal characterisation, the robots act as a sounding board for Lowell’s actions, endlessly innocent and occasional victims to his whims.
 With incredible set design and some excellent puppetry (the robots themselves are amputees folded into the tiny suits), Silent Running remains a timeless example of characters with minimal dialogue done well.

 Another environmental sci-fi, the influence of Silent Running on WALL-E, is clear.
 He is the last service robot tasked with tidying up the earth while humans wait on a five-star space station for generations.
 The first 45 minutes or so of WALL-E is like a silent film in many ways, as we learn about his existence and excitement at finding new objects.

 When EVA, a more modern and much sleeker robot, arrives, WALL-E is in love.
 Between them, these two robots that no one thinks much of must save a tiny plant, and the human race, before a much more complex intelligence destroys them.
 Stylistically peerless, WALL-E was Pixar flexing its muscles after the studio’s continued success with the Toy Story franchise, and it set the standard for the company’s work from then on.

 Star Wars (1977)

-There are many droids from the Star Wars universe who arguably deserve a place on this list.
+There are many Star Wars droids who arguably deserve a place on this list.
 None are higher, however, than R2-D2 and C-3PO.
-A tall, camp golden man and a beeping dustbin.
+A tall, camp golden man and a beeping dustbin which star at the centre of the Star Wars series.
 The communication between them is clear, and they provide constant companionship to the characters.